A book on Volvo trucks? Explore here illustrated books on the history, types and construction of Volvo trucks.

 96 pages, 23.5 x 16.5 x 1.1 cm / 9.25 x 6.5 x 0.43 in, paperback

-Patrick Dyer presents the predecessors to the F88, a photographic record of the truck at work in all manner of situations and then deals with the successor F89.
-This second edition includes all the original photographs as well as 53 new ones - including some rarities - mainly from the Volvo archives.
+Patrick Dyer presents the F88's predecessors, a photographic record of the truck in various working conditions, and an overview of its successor, the F89.
+This second edition includes all original photographs plus 53 new ones - many rare - mainly from the Volvo archives.

 Information